VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 ### Section `systemfont`

-The section `systemfont` defines MiniGUI system font and font number, and defines system default font, which would be used to render text on captions, menus, and controls, as well as the default font of a window.
+The section `systemfont` defines the system fonts.
+One system font will be used to render the text in the window captions, menus, and controls in MiniGUI.

-System font is the logic font that is created by the function `CreateLogFontFromName` based on device fonts, which is defined by MiniGUI sections such as `rawbitmapfonts`, `varbitmapfonts`, `upf`, `qpf`, and `truetypefonts`
+A system font is a logfont (`logfont` for short) that is created by calling the function `CreateLogFontFromName`.
+MiniGUI creates a logfont based on loaded device fonts, which are defined in sections such as `rawbitmapfonts`, `varbitmapfonts`, `upf`, `qpf`, and `truetypefonts`
 (see [Sections for devfonts](#sections-for-devfonts)).

-The content of the section in `MiniGUI.cfg` is as follows:

-    <type>-<facename>-<style>-<width>-<height>-<charset1>
+A logfont name is a string which has the following form:

+    <type>-<facename>-<style>-<width>-<height>-<charset>

-The definition of each part of a logic font name is as follows:
+The definitions of each part of a logfont name are as follow:

-- `<type>` is the desired device font type, if you do not want to specify it, use `*`.
+- `<type>` specifies the desired device font type.
+For example, if you want to use TrueType fonts for this logfont, use `ttf`.
+If you do not want to specify the font type, use `*`.
-- `<facename>` is to define the font face name, such as courier and times etc.
+- `<facename>` specifies the font face name, such as `courier`, `times`, and so on.
-- `<style>` is the string of six alphabets to define style of a logic font, such as italic, bold, underline or strike through etc.
+- `<style>` is a string of six alphabets used to define the style of a logfont, such as italic, bold, underline, etc.
-- `<width>` is to define the width of the logic font.
-Usually do not need to specify, use `*` instead.
+- `<width>` specifies the width of the logfont in pixels.
+Usually do not need to specify the width, so use `*` instead.
-- `<height>` is to define the height of the logic font.
+- `<height>` specifies the height of the logfont in pixels.
-- `<charset>` is to define charset of the logic font being created.
+- `<charset>` specifies the charset or encoding of the logfont being created.

-Furthermore, MiniGUI V2.0.x provides auto-scaling the font glyph.
-If you want to use this function, you only need use ‘S’ in forth character when you define logical font styles.
-Note that you don’t need to use this style when you use vector font, such as TrueType, because vector font can produce corresponding font glyph according to desired logical font size.
+As an example, the logfont name `rbf-FixedSys-rrncnn-8-16-ISO8859-1` will create a logfont by using RBF devfonts.
+The face name of the logfont is `FixedSys`, and the height is 16, the charset is `ISO8859-1`.

+For more information about logfont, please refer to [MiniGUI Programming Guide].

-The definition of the keys in section `systemfont` is as follows:
+The valid keys in the section `systemfont` are listed as follow:

-- `font_number`: The number of system fonts created.
+- `font_number`: The number of system fonts should be created.
 **Note that the maximal number of system logfonts is 6.
 You should not set this key value to be a number larger than 6.**
-- `font<NR>`: The number `<NR>` logical font name.
+- `font<NR>`: The name for the logfont number `<NR>`.
-- `default`: System default font (single character set).
-Its value is the number of logical font.
-- `wchar_def`: Default font used by multiple character set.
-Its value is the number of above logical font.
+- `default`: The system default logfont in the default single-byte character set.
+  Its value should be a valid system logfont number.
+- `wchar_def`: The system default logfont in the default multiple-byte character set.
+  Its value should be a valid system logfont number.
-- `fixed`: The font used by fixed width character set.
-Its value is the number of above logical font.
+- `fixed`: The logfont with fixed width.
+  Its value should be a valid system logfont number.
-- `caption`: The caption font.
-Its value is the number of above logical font.
+- `caption`: The logfont for the text in the window caption.
+  Its value should be a valid system logfont number.
-- `menu`: The menu font.
-Its value is the number of above logical font.
+- `menu`: The logfont for the text in the menu items.
+  Its value should be a valid system logfont number.
+- `control`: The logfont for the text in the controls.
+  Its value should be a valid system logfont number.

-You can change the number of system font created.
-But you must create a single character set (for example: `ISO8859-1`) at least.
-MiniGUI defines the system default charsets according to `default`, `wchar_def` system fonts, and this would affect the return value of `GetSysCharset`, `GetSysCharWidth`, `GetSysCCharWidth` and `GetSysHeight` functions.
-Commonly, `default` and `wchar_def` must fixed width dot-matrix font, i.e RBF.
-And the width of multiply character set must be twice with the width of single character set.
+You can change the number of system logfonts created.
+But note that the maximal number of system logfonts is 6.

+You must create at least one logfont in a single-byte character set (e.g., `ISO8859-1`).
+MiniGUI defines the system default charsets according to `default` and `wchar_def` system fonts.
+And the logfont names for `default` and `wchar_def` will affect the return value of `GetSysCharset`, `GetSysCharWidth`, `GetSysCCharWidth` and `GetSysHeight` functions.
+Commonly, `default` and `wchar_def` should be fixed width bitmap fonts.

 The content of this section in the default `MiniGUI.cfg` is as follow: